Cleotha

 How to Pronounce Cleotha

 Our model has identified 3 different pronunciations for the name Cleotha.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 76.7% confident that Cleotha is pronounced as klee-OH-thuh.
-The next most likely pronunciation is klee-AW-thuh, at 13.3% confidence.
+Our model is 76.7% confident that Cleotha is pronounced as klee-OH-thuh, which has 3 syllables.
+The next most likely pronunciation is klee-AW-thuh, at 13.3% confidence, with 3 syllables.

 klee-OH-thuh (3 syllables)